marelab/rfid-door-node-red/README.md

 # rfid-door-node-red
 A complete Node Red Web Control to monitor &amp; control multiple rfid-door hardware devices

 This is a complete Node-Red flow to manage multiple marelab RFID-DOOR or ESP-RFID Door access controls over a Node-Red based home automatisation system.
 When you follow the tutrial here and configure the needed setting you get a Web GUI with the following functionality.
 The hole communication is done over MQTT.
+The hole implementation might be optimaized in the future.
+The GUI can be also accessed over cell phone / tablett.
+Atm the focus was but to get it feature complete and not fancy as hell.

 # GUI Overview